 From the gory details of the Sikh riots of ’84, assassination of the then Prime Minister, Indira Gandhi and to the eccentricity of Indian weddings, there is nothing that Dalrymple has not touched in his book.

-This book is a mix of a personal diary and historic events which were held in Delhi centuries ago.
+This book is a mix of a personal diary and historical events which were held in Delhi centuries ago.
 Dalrymple even tried to know more about the mythological book, The Mahabharata in order to know exactly how Delhi came into being.

 I feel this book is a must read in order to know what our history looks like and what makes Delhi the city it is right now.
 An exquisite book and an engaging read since the beginning, it will ignite curiosity in you and make you appreciate our history, the history of Delhi…